Characteristic features, ecology and natural history:

 Thermal soil plants

 Iceland is of coarse famous for its volcanic nature.
 Thus "thermal" soils are abundant, some very hot, others only mildly warm.
-As such one can expect special species growing on these grounds.
+As such one can expect special species growing in these environments.
 A very characteristic species is the Small Adder's-tongue (Ophioglossum azoricum).
-Sorry no own photo but see the Wikipedia page on the Small Adder's-tongue (Naðurtunga).
-Another species that - on Iceland - is restricted to thermal soils is the Marsh cudweed (Gnaphalium uliginosum - Grámygla) Marsh cudweed (Gnaphalium uliginosum - Grámygla) .
+Unfortunately, there is no photo available, but see the Wikipedia page on the Small Adder's-tongue (Naðurtunga).
+Another species that - in Iceland - is restricted to thermal soils is the Marsh cudweed (Gnaphalium uliginosum - Grámygla) Marsh cudweed (Gnaphalium uliginosum - Grámygla) .
 Another species that is restricted to thermal soils is the Marsh Pennywort (Hydrocotyle vulgaris -Vatnsnafli) .
 Marsh Pennywort (Hydrocotyle vulgaris - Vatnsnafli) .
-Apart from these three obligatory thermal soil species, there are some species that occur occasionally on "cold" soils but nevertheless have a preference for thermal soils.
-Notably this is the Drug eyebright (Euphrasia stricta) - Kirtilaugnfró) Drug eyebright (Euphrasia stricta) - Kirtilaugnfró) and strangely enough also the Greater Plantain (Plantago major - Græðisúra) Greater Plantain (Plantago major - Græðisúra) .
-It should be noted that the Ribwort Plantain (Plantago lanceolata) which is only common in the very south of Iceland grows - be it rare - on some thermal grounds in the north.
+Apart from these three obligate thermal soil species, there are some species that occur occasionally on "cold" soils but nevertheless have a preference for thermal soils.
+Notably this is the Drug eyebright (Euphrasia stricta) - Kirtilaugnfró) Drug eyebright (Euphrasia stricta) - Kirtilaugnfró) and, somewhat surprisingly, also the Greater Plantain (Plantago major - Græðisúra) Greater Plantain (Plantago major - Græðisúra) .
+It should be noted that the Ribwort Plantain (Plantago lanceolata) which is only common in the very south of Iceland grows - albeit rarely - on some thermal grounds in the north.
 Finally Water Mint (Mentha aquatica - Vatnamynta) Water Mint (Mentha aquatica - Vatnamynta) should be mentioned.
-This species grows on two thermal grounds (west and north-west Iceland), but this species has probably been introduced recently.
+This species grows on two/three thermal areas (west and north-west Iceland), but it has probably been introduced recently.

 Forests -- Heather -- Moss lava's -- Open grounds -- Wetlands -- Mountains & Highlands -- Thermal soils -- Other Ecosystems -- Top -- Other Plant Background Pages